bluebanquise/bluebanquise/collections/hpc/roles/flexlm/README.md

 ## Overview

-A role to manage Flexlm daemon and licence files.
+A role to manage Flexlm daemon and license files.

 This role will :
 * Create a specific user to launch daemon.
 * Set up a systemd service (flexlm-item.name).
 * Copy vendor daemon binaries to the host if source is specified.
-* Copy licence file to the host if source is specified.
+* Copy license file to the host if source is specified.
 * Create a symlink (/usr/tmp) to /tmp to avoid error (Ubuntu/Debian).
-* Create a symlinks to ld-linux librairies (Ubuntu/Debian).
+* Create a symlinks to ld-linux libraries (Ubuntu/Debian).

 This role is validated on:
 * RHEL / CentOS 7 & 8